josh-tobin/gps/docs/index.md

 python python/gps/gps_main.py pr2_example
 ```

+The PR2 should reach the position shown below, and reach a cost of around -600 before the end of 10 iterations.

 ![pr20](imgs/gazebo_start.png)  ![pr2end](imgs/gazebo_end.png)

 The second example trains a neural network policy to reach a goal pose from different starting positions, using guided policy search: